-2. To reappoint Tan Sri Abdul Hamid Egoh pursuant to section 129(6) of the Companies Act.
-1965 as

-- 5. To re-elect Mr. Au Yong Siew Fah who shall retire in accordance with article 112 of the Company's articles of association and being eligible, has offered himself for re-election.
-Note 3 - 6.
-To re-elect Datuk Amat Asri @ A.Asrie B.Ab Kadir @ A.Kadir who shall retire in accordance with article 118 of the Company's articles of association and being eligible, has offered himself for reelection.
-Note 4 - 7.
-To approve the payment of directors' fees of RM502,917.00 for the financial year ended 31 December 2014. - 8.
+- 2. To reappoint the following directors pursuant to section 129(6) of the Companies Act, 1965 and to hold office until the conclusion of the next annual general meeting of the Company:- Note 2 - a) Tan Sri Abdul Hamid Egoh Resolution 1 - b) Dato' Jorgen Bornhoft Resolution 2 - c) Tuan Haji Mohd Aris @ Nik Ariff Bin Nik Hassan Resolution 3 - 3.
+To re-elect the following directors who shall retire in accordance with article 112 of the Company's articles of association and being eligible, have offered themselves for re-election:- Note 3 - a) Tan Sri Ahmad Bin Mohd Don Resolution 4 - b) Datuk Simon Shim Kong Yip, JP Resolution 5 - 4.
+To re-elect Ms. Cheah Yee Leng who shall retire in accordance with article 118 of the Company's articles of association and being eligible, has offered herself for re-election.
+Note 4 Resolution 6 - 5.
+To approve the payment of directors' fees of the Company amounting to RM547,096.00 for the financial year ended 31 December 2015.
+Resolution 7 - 6.
 To reappoint Messrs KPMG as auditors of the Company to hold office until the conclusion of the next annual general meeting at a remuneration to be determined by the directors of the Company.
-Note 6
+Note 6 Resolution 8